-- No flip-flops, shower shoes, or open toed shoes. - No tank tops, halter-tops, or spaghetti straps. - Also, no sheer or see-through materials are allowed. - Bandanas of any color or design cannot be worn even for ornamental purposes. - No gang signs, gang related symbols, or any article that displays gang related colors. - Clothing which is too tight or too revealing is not permitted. - Bra straps must not be seen. - Stretch pants, leggings, spandex, skin-tight clothing and/or sweat pants are not allowed. - Pants must be belted and worn at the waist.
-No sagging!
+- No flip-flops, shower shoes, or open toed shoes. - No tank tops, under shirts, halter-tops, strapless tops, or spaghetti straps. - Also, no sheer or see-through materials are allowed. - Bandanas of any color or design cannot be worn. - No gang signs, gang related symbols, or any article that displays gang related colors. - Clothing which is too tight or too revealing is not permitted. - Bra straps must not be seen. - Stretch pants, leggings, spandex, skin-tight clothing and/or sweat pants are not allowed. - Pants must be belted and worn at the waist.
+No sagging! - No pajama clothing including: tops, bottoms, bonnets, bedroom shoes, blankets or pillows